gewoonrik/pullreqs-dnn/README.md

 ```

 #### Training
 After preprocessing the data, you'll need to train the model.
-The
+You can configure
+the training method by specifying the number of outputs from the LSTM layer,
+the number of outputs from the embeddings layer, the number of epochs to
+run and the batch size (number of samples per iteration).

+The training is configured to stop if no improvement is seen in validation loss after 5 epochs.

 ```bash
 usage: train.py [-h] [--prefix PREFIX] [--batch_size BATCH_SIZE]